MediaComem/comem-archidep/ex/big-browser-deployment.md

 and use your own copy of the repository instead of the provided one.
 This will make it easier for you to test the automated deployment at the end.

-Then installed the required dependencies and perform the required setup as indicated in the [project's `README`][readme].
+Then install the required dependencies and perform the required setup as indicated in the [project's `README`][readme].
 Where necessary, you will need to find installation instructions for Ubuntu (version 20.04 Focal).

+### Optional: test in development mode

 Before attempting to set up the systemd service, nginx configuration and automated deployment, you might want to simply run the application manually in